 - Sunglasses, visors

-- Tissue, writing instruments, erasers, or pencil sharpeners; these will be provided by NABNE.
+- Tissue, writing instruments, and erasers (these will be provided by NABNE)

 You will not be allowed to bring food inside the testing room.
-If you need to eat, take medications, or have access to medical supplies during the testing period, you must leave these items with a proctor when you check in for an examination.
+If you need to eat, take medications, or have access to medical supplies during the testing period, you must leave these items with a proctor at the registration table when you check in for an examination.
 These items must be clearly labeled with your first and last name before you leave them with a proctor.

-- Present your Registration Ticket and current government-issued photo identification to a proctor to gain admittance to each section of the examination.
+- Present your printed Admission Ticket and current government-issued photo identification to a proctor to gain admittance to each section of the examination.

 - Enter the testing room immediately after you check in for the examination.
-Once you have checked in and have entered the testing room, you will not be allowed to leave without the permission of the proctor.
-You should use the restroom before you check in.
+Once you have checked in and entered the testing room, you will not be allowed to leave without the permission of a proctor.
+You should use the restroom before you check-in.

-- Follow all testing regulations set forth in the current Bulletin of Information, as well as all instructions given by the proctor(s).
-A violation of any such regulation or instruction regarding any part of the examination process may result in dismissal from the current and/or any subsequent section(s).
-Other sanctions may also be imposed, including but not limited to invalidation of exam results, forfeiture of exam fees, preclusion from taking future NPLEX Examinations, and/or notification of legitimately interested entities (e.g., your naturopathic medical school, the Federation of Naturopathic Medicine Regulatory Authorities, etc.).
+- Follow all testing regulations set forth in the current Examinee Handbook, as well as all instructions given by the proctor(s).
+A violation of any such regulation or instruction regarding any part of the examination process may result in dismissal from the current and/or any subsequent section(s) of the examination.
+Other sanctions may also be imposed, including but not limited to invalidation of exam results, forfeiture of exam fees, preclusion from taking future NPLEX examinations, and/or notification of legitimately interested entities (e.g., your naturopathic medical school, the Federation of Naturopathic Medicine Regulatory Authorities, etc.).

 - Read, sign, and date the Affirmation of Compliance on the back cover of your exam booklet prior to the beginning of each examination.
 NABNE will not release exam results without having a signed and dated Affirmation of Compliance on file for each section/examination you take.